bobbin-rs/bobbin-sdk/doc/Features.md

    - Variants can also be used to enable / disable specific peripherals and peripheral features at compile time.

+- Channels
+   - Some peripherals contain groups of sub-components that are partially or fully independent.
+   - ADC, DAC, Timers, DMAs are common examples
+   - Channels allow those sub-components to be treated as first class
+       - Channels can have signals assigned so that pins can be connected to them (ADC, DAC and Timers use this).
+       - Interrupts can be assigned to channels where appropriate.
+       - Traits can be implemented for channels as well as for peripherals.
+   - Channels allow writing drivers and applications that abstract at boundaries that reflect the underlying peripheral architecture.

 - Pins and Signals
    - Pins and Signals allow compile-time type-checked connections between MCU pins and the peripherals they are associated with.